 1. Larger talent pools

-A Gartner study revealed that 82% of companies plan to allow remote work even after coronavirus.
-Therefore, virtual career fairs provide access to a much wider talent pool.
+A recent survey by WorldAtWork and FlexJobs reveals that 80% of company leaders have implemented or intend to offer flexible work arrangements, making virtual career fairs a gateway to a broader talent pool.
 Employers are no longer restricted to their geographical location for hiring.
 As long as someone has the skills needed for the job, they can complete that work from wherever they are.